BoyCozy/Estimating-Pi/README.md

 # Estimating-Pi
-An interview question I found online that asks the user to estimate Pi.
+An interview question that asks the user to estimate Pi.
 Full question found in the py file.